Grand Cayman: A great place to learn about the ocean, and to share your love for diving with your kids.

 The only thing I could want would be unlimited bottom time.
 Year-round 80-degree water temperatures and visibility often exceeding 150 feet makes diving conditions exceptional most of the year.
 There are more than 250 dive sites; pristine reefs dramatic drop offs and sheer deep walls as well as legendary shipwrecks to explore.

 My toughest decision when planning a trip with limited time is; do I go with my kids and family for Kids Sea Camp week and enjoy pirates, dancing, diving together and watching the kids meet new friends from round the world, or do we go on our own during the quiet time and enjoy just us.
 Mostly I choose family weeks, because my kids love coming back.
+Family Dive Adventures can arrange either for you, just give me a call.

 I choose Divetech because when I’m thinking about the kids its 100% about dive training, and superior safety.
 “DiveTech,” The name really says it all.
-From Seal team, open water certifications, wreck diver, deep diver and all the way to dive instructor, they offer the full range of certifications as well as Tech courses, free-diving courses and now, SASY swim school for kids age 5a d up.
+From PADI Seal Team, open water certifications, wreck diver, deep diver and all the way to dive instructor, they offer the full range of certifications as well as Tech courses, free-diving courses and now, SASY swim school for kids age 5a d up.
 This PADI 5-star and Tech operation caters to all divers, young, old, beginner or advanced divers.
 At the end of the week, the endless divers smiles says it all.

 DiveTech is right on the property.
 This team of instructors is top notch, professional and all about teaching and training.
 I think Scubapro uses the tag line “Deep down you want the best,” Well, I would definitely apply that to DiveTech.
 I have hosted Kids Sea Camp Family weeks here for the past 11 years with thousands of satisfied divers coming back again and again.